TheOld/PTML/README.md

 1.  `yarn && yarn start`

-For more details, please chedk the README file included in the project folder.
+For more details, please check the [README](https://github.com/TheOld/PTML/blob/master/server/README.md) file included in the project folder.

 ## Run the front-end app